Trump holds Syria, Russia 'responsible' for chemical attack - Journal du Cameroun

 “Once again, all options are on the table,” she said.

-Still, despite Trump’s tweets early Wednesday which promised “nice and new and ‘smart!'” missiles were headed for Syria, Sanders said no “final decisions have not been made on that front.”
+Still, despite Trump’s tweets early Wednesday that promised “nice and new and ‘smart!'” missiles were headed for Syria, Sanders said no “final decisions have not been made on that front.”

-Secretary of Defense Jim Mattis as well as military personnel responsible for America’s sea based Aegis missile defense system huddled at the White House on Wednesday to discuss options and game out the situation.
+Secretary of Defense Jim Mattis as well as CIA director Mike Pompeo huddled at the White House on Wednesday to discuss options and game out the situation.

+“The president’s national security Team met today.
+That meeting was chaired by the Vice President to discuss a number of options,” Sanders said.

 – ‘Can’t be allowed’ –